 Mary: Joe Pilates was great!
 I was with him twice a week for six and a half years.
 An interesting thing about him was that he never learned our names.
 He had no interest in us as individuals or in what we did in our lives or who we lived with.
 We were like extensions of himself.
 He was interested in our being a part of his work.
 He had a very big ego.
 This didn’t bother us a bit, because he was helping us.

 I studied and worked out in Joe’s studio from the age of 29-35.
-I was just coming out of theatre and I loved the attention being given to the body which I never had time for in theatre.
+I was just coming out of theater and I loved the attention being given to the body which I never had time for in theater.
 But when you’ve done Pilates as long as I have now, it’s in you and you think with your body.

 My body tells me when I’m off or on.
 But there’s not a single Pilates teacher that I know, and I know hundreds and hundreds, who give enough time to their own bodies.
 I give a workshop which I named ‘Pilates Primary Problem,’ where I point out how Pilates teachers, especially women, take better care of everyone else than themselves.
 We have to change that.
 We need to learn to be more like our cats.